napari-threedee/napari-threedee/docs/dev_guides/manipulators.md

 # Manipulators

-Manipulators are UI elements attached to napari layer data to aid in positioning and orienting layer data elements being displayed on the canvas.
+Manipulators are UI elements attached to napari layers to aid with positioning and orienting layer data elements being displayed on the canvas.
 Manipulators can translate and rotate along/around specified axes.

 ## Coordinate system